Dr. Simon's thoughts have been featured below:

 Dr. Simon and colleagues examined the trajectories of alcohol use, cannabis use, suicide planning (SP), and non-suicidal self-injury (NSSI) prior to hospitalization and examined the role of alcohol and cannabis use, independently and jointly, in predicting NSSI on a daily level and over time.

-Media portrayals of Black people are of considerable importance for psychiatric trainees and the populations they serve.
-This is particularly true in this critical moment when the United States (US) grapples with dual pandemics disproportionately harming Black people, one a novel virus, the other racism.
-Dr. Simon and colleagues share insights into how the famed show This Is Us helps move the conversation forward.
+Media portrayals of Black people are of considerable importance for psychiatric trainees and whom they serve.
+Dr. Simon and colleagues share insights into how the show This Is Us helps move the conversation forward.

-Dr. Simon and colleagues examined the association between discrimination, peer connectedness, and mental health symptoms among Black medical students.
-Overall, findings indicated a high prevalence of anxiety and depression symptoms among Black medical students, and increased discrimination was associated with more mental health symptoms among males.
+Dr. Simon and colleagues examined the association between discrimination, peer connectedness, and mental health symptoms among medical students.

 Dr. Simon shares his insights and clinical perspectives regarding physical symptoms of anxiety.
 In this article, he specifically, discusses bruxism.

 Dr. Simon and colleagues examined temporal trends in the classification of opioid-involved overdose deaths (OODs) and racial variation in the classification of specific types of opioids used.
-There findings suggest a health data disparity; the excessive misclassification of OODs is likely attributable to the race/ethnicity of the decedent.
+These findings suggest a health data gap.

-A year of COVID, economic downturns and poisonous politics.
+A year of COVID, economic downturns, and poisonous politics.
 So how are you doing?
 Really.
 We discuss the pandemic's impact on collective mental health.
-Dr. Luana Marques and Dr. Kevin Simon join Meghna Chakrabarti.

-Dr. Simon shares his clinical perspective regarding Black boys in America and provides a voice for those who care for and love their Black children.
+Dr. Simon shares his clinical perspective regarding the care and treatment of Black boys, providing a voice for those who care for and love them.

 With so many barriers to care and so little financial investment by policymakers, it can be hard to know much about mental health at all.
 In honor of World Mental Health Day, these are the 8 things mental health experts, including Dr. Simon, want you to know right now.